 A hospitable, low-stress work environment.
 A great opportunity to gain hands-on publishing experience and contacts in the book publishing industry as well as an in-depth understanding of the publishing process, from a unique perspective.

-Length of Internship: Fall 2017: September through December, depending on availability
+Length of Internship: Spring 2018: January through May, depending on availability